VanCoconut/C-Files/README.md

-<h1>Branch name link to some dummy projects just for learning c<h1>
+<h1>Branch names link to some dummy projects just for learning c<h1>

 <h2>here there are some tips<h2>